WrestleMania 39

-WrestleMania 39 (marketed as WrestleMania Goes Hollywood) is the upcoming 39th annual WrestleMania professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It will be held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event is scheduled to be held as a two-night event, taking place on April 1 and 2, 2023, at SoFi Stadium in Inglewood, California—the original location of WrestleMania 37 before the COVID-19 pandemic forced it to be relocated.
-WWE wrestler The Miz will serve as the official host for the event.
+WrestleMania 39, also promoted as WrestleMania Goes Hollywood, was a 2023 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 39th annual WrestleMania and took place as a two-night event on Saturday, April 1, and Sunday, April 2, 2023, at SoFi Stadium in the Greater Los Angeles city of Inglewood, California, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+WWE wrestler The Miz and rapper Snoop Dogg served as the hosts for the event.